Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 - AS/NZS 1428.1 Design for access and mobility

 With laws in place the construction industry is better protected.
 Knowing scaffolding height requirements not only protects workers but also the culture of safety in the industry.
+Work health and safety regulations, are fundamental to scaffolding legal requirements and help prevent workplace accidents and ensure compliance with Australian standards.

 Scaffolding Regulations in Australia